 One small trial of 135 patients with cancer who had severe malnutrition showed that an NSAID called indomethacin may help.
 Half the patients were given indomethacin and half were given a dummy pill (placebo).
 The people who took indomethacin had better overall survival.
 More trials are needed in this area before we know how well this type of treatment will work.

 Researchers are looking at combining treatments for weight and muscle loss in people with lung or pancreatic cancer.
 The study is called pre MENAC.
 The aim of this study is to find out if food supplements, diet and exercise advice and a NSAID called celecoxib can help with weight loss, lack of appetite and fatigue.

 Remember - anti inflammatory drugs can be dangerous.
 You should not take them regularly without checking with your doctor.
-This is particularly true if you have a history of stomach ulcer, bleeding disorders or are taking drugs to thin your blood (Warfarin, heparin or Coumadin).
+This is particularly true if you have a history of stomach ulcer, bleeding disorders or are taking drugs to thin your blood (warfarin or heparin).